Shoal Creek Flooding-Staying Aware and Staying Safe

 May 1, 2018 | By Shoal Creek Conservancy

 Austin, Texas lies in the heart of Flash Flood Alley.
 This is one of the most flood-prone regions in North America.
 Flash floods are common in this area because of intense rainfall and the drainage off of the landscape.
-This post covers personal safety during a flooding event, but there are resources below that cover how to prepare and protect your home, property, pets, etc. Special thanks to Thomas Hodge for providing us with these resources on how to stay safe during a flood!
+This post covers personal safety during a flooding event, and there are resources below that cover how to prepare and protect your home, property, pets, etc. Special thanks to Thomas Hodge for providing us with these resources on how to stay safe during a flood!

 - Be alert to your surroundings.